-- Certificants in Family Medicine, College of Family Physicians of Canada (if gained without the clinical examination) - Diplomates of the American Board of Family Medicine (including maintaining successful completion of the Family Medicine Certification process) - Graduates of the Master of Medicine in Family Medicine, Singapore - Fellows of the College of Family Physicians of South Africa. - 6.1.4.
+- Certificants in Family Medicine, College of Family Physicians of Canada (if gained without the clinical examination) - Diplomates of the American Board of Family Medicine (must hold a a current board certification) - Graduates of the Master of Medicine in Family Medicine, Singapore - Fellows of the College of Family Physicians of South Africa.

+6.1.4.
 Prior Specialist Training Pathway programme requirements for holders of Group 1 qualifications

-Doctors who hold Group 1 qualifications may apply for admission to the GPEP prior training pathway (Group 1), and if successful will be eligible for Fellowship assessment on completion in New Zealand of the following:
+Doctors who hold Group 1 qualifications may apply for admission to the GPEP prior training pathway (Group 1), and if successful will be eligible for Fellowship assessment on completion in New Zealand, after entry to the programme of the following:

-- (a) clinical time a minimum of six months FTE of general practice clinical experience in New Zealand at a practice that holds a current College Foundation Standard and be under the clinical supervision of a Fellow of the College - (b) record review complete a College approved record review within 6 months of the Fellowship assessment visit - (c) patient feedback survey - (d) colleague multi-source feedback (MSF) complete through a College-approved provider within three months of the Fellowship assessment - (e) cultural competency orientation provide evidence of having undertaken a College approved cultural competency event within New Zealand.
-This also includes a self-reflective piece of writing of the event. - (f) continuing professional development (CPD) via the College's Te Whanake AMP provide evidence of meeting the College requirements for professional development, in proportion to clinical time in New Zealand - (g) personal profile and reflection complete the College personal profile and reflection form before the assessment visit.
+- (a) clinical time a minimum of six months FTE of general practice clinical experience in New Zealand at a practice that holds a current College Foundation Standard and be under the clinical supervision of a Fellow of the College - (b) one in-practice visit from a medical educator - (c) record review complete a College approved record review within 6 months of the Fellowship assessment visit - (d) patient feedback survey - (e) colleague multi-source feedback (MSF) complete through a College-approved provider within three months of the Fellowship assessment - (f) cultural competency orientation provide evidence of having undertaken a College approved cultural competency event within New Zealand.
+This also includes a self-reflective piece of writing of the event. - (g) continuing professional development (CPD) via the College's Te Whanake AMP provide evidence of meeting the College requirements for professional development, in proportion to clinical time in New Zealand - (h) personal profile and reflection complete the College personal profile and reflection form before the assessment visit.